 The best casinos to play, to enjoy, to see and to win in Las Vegas

-The choice of which Vegas casinos is best for you clearly depends on what you are looking for, if it’s the atmosphere, or the elegance, or the number of slot machines (and how modern and fun they are) or the type of tables, or even the type of crowd.
+The choice of which Vegas casinos is best for you clearly depends on what you are looking for, if it’s the atmosphere, or the elegance, or the number of slot machines (and how modern and fun they are), or how ‘loose’ the slots are, or the type of tables it offers, or even the type of crowd.

 As per atmosphere, elegance, beauty, fun on the Strip: